 Hi, I'm Kaixin.
 I graduated with a Bachelor's degree in Engineering from Xi'an Jiaotong University in 2022.
 After graduation, I began my journey in robotics.

-Before that, I worked on mobile manipulation with Prof. Joseph J. Lim, and robot perception and planning with Prof. Fei Gao.
+Before that, I worked on robot navigation, control, and perception under the guidance of Fei Gao.
 I am deeply grateful for the guidance from my mentors and the companionship from my labmates throughout my research journey.

 Below are some of the projects I have been involved in, listed in chronological order.